aionnetwork/aion/README.md

 The [Owner's Manual](https://github.com/aionnetwork/aion/wiki/Aion-Owner's-Manual) wiki will include further instructions and details on working with the kernel.

-Please refer to the [wiki pages](https://github.com/aionnetwork/aion/wiki) for further documentation on mining, using the Web3 API, command line options, etc.
+Please refer to [Aion Network Configuration](https://github.com/aionnetwork/aion/wiki/Aion-Network-Configuration) wiki to set up your desired network configuration for the kernel as well as how to launch the kernel.

 ### Contact